 It’s also worth pointing out that when we’re talking about how to tie loafers, what we are specifically talking about is a Moccasin style shoe.
 A Penny Loafer, for example, has no laces at all, although it might have some decorative hardware detailing.
 All in all, really the question should be: how to tie your Moccasins.

 Styles of lacing you can adopt to tie loafers

-Unless you trained in the merchant navy or you did a course in knot-tying at one of your after-school clubs or summer camps, chances are while you might know the names of various common knots, you will have no idea how to tie them successfully.
+Unless you trained in the merchant navy or you did a course in knot-tying at one of your after-school clubs or summer camps, chances are while you might know the names of various common knots, you’ll have no idea how to tie them successfully.
 So we are going to walk you through some of the most common knots and how to use them to effectively and securely tie your Loafers.

 The Double Slip Knot, also known as the Seaman’s Knot

 This is a handy knot to learn how to tie, as it’s practical for all kinds of scenarios and perfect for your stiffer Loafer laces.
-You start by crossing the left lace over the right and wrapping them around each other to create your first starting knot which is the basic foundation for this style.
+You start by crossing the left lace over the right and wrapping them around each other to create your first starting knot, which is the necessary foundation for this style.

 Next, you need to create what looks like two little bunny ears with your laces by forming loops on both sides: the left and right.
 Hold the two loops side by side for a quick moment to check that they match up and are roughly of equal size.
-You don’t want lopsided bunny ears now, do you?
+You don’t want crooked bunny ears now, do you?

 In the next stage, you are going to fold the left loop over and around your equally sized right loop.
 Next, with gentle pressure, pull it through the hole that forms between the two loops but don’t go ahead and tighten the laces up just yet.